anthonydopke/QuantWork/CONTRIBUTING.md

 ```bash
 git push origin feature/your-branch-name
 ```

-6. Create a Pull Request (PR)
-Go to the repository on GitHub.
-You’ll see a prompt to open a pull request for your newly pushed branch.
-Click "Compare & pull request".
-Add a clear title and description of your changes.
-Click "Create pull request".
-7. Participate in the Code Review
+8. Participate in the Code Review
 Respond to any feedback from reviewers.
 Make additional commits to the same branch if updates are needed.
-8. Merge the PR
+9. Merge the PR
 Once approved, you or a maintainer can merge the pull request. (automerge is available)

 💡 Tips